 The business can also utilise exercise, training and SharePoint to collectively promote Mental Health Support and resources provided by the company.

 Right now, the business community should pull together and support one another.
 Face-to-face networking might have been put on pause for now, but there are still plenty of ways to connect with others.

-In the East Midlands there are, Swap Shops, in Derby, Leicester and Nottingham, aimed at swapping business’ services to help each other continue to operate as normally as possible.
+Across the country there is a website called Swap Shop which are aimed at swapping business’ services to help each other continue to operate as normally as possible.
 The East Midlands Chamber of Commerce, are running weekly online networking events, with opportunities to connect with other members of the Chamber virtually over video call.

 Get in touch with Neuways today to find out how technology can help you to overcome the negatives of working from home on email@example.com